microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 + The challenges will give learners a strong concept of how the components fit together.
 With this knowledge, learners will be ready to **use Microsoft Health & Life Sciences (HLS) tools in real-world production environments**.

-## Prerequisite Knowledge for the MC4H OpenHack
+## Prerequisite Knowledge for the Azure Healthcare APIs Workshop

 + A solid foundation in **Azure fundamentals**.
 If you are new to Microsoft Azure, please visit [here](https://docs.microsoft.com/en-us/learn/paths/az-900-describe-cloud-concepts/) to learn more about the platform.